magento/merchdocs/src/sales-channels/asc/standard-price-rules.md

 - Select Rule Type
 - Price Adjustment

-## To complete the Price Rule Actions section for a Standard Price Rule:
+## Complete the Price Rule Actions

 1. For **Rule Type**, choose `Standard price rule`.

 1. For **Price Action**, choose an option.

-    - **Decrease By**: Choose when you want the defined price source value to be decreased before listing to Amazon.
+    - **Decrease By** - Choose when you want the defined price source value to be decreased before listing to Amazon.

-    - **Increase By**: Choose when you want the defined price source value to be increased before listing to Amazon.
+    - **Increase By** - Choose when you want the defined price source value to be increased before listing to Amazon.

 1. For **Apply**, choose an option:

-    - **Apply as percentage**: Choose when you want the defined price source value adjusted by a percentage.
+    - **Apply as percentage** - Choose when you want the defined price source value adjusted by a percentage.

-    - **Apply as fixed amount**: Choose when you want the defined price source value adjusted by a fixed amount.
+    - **Apply as fixed amount** - Choose when you want the defined price source value adjusted by a fixed amount.

 1. For **Adjustment Amount** (required), enter the numerical value for the price adjustment.